Mathématique: Chapter 63

 “You like how I brought that back around?”
 Young stepped off the transport platform with the careful placement of cane and foot.

-“I appreciated it, yes,” Rush said, following him down.
+“I appreciated it, yes.”
+Rush followed him down.
 He scanned the room, noting a control console along one wall.
-There was subtle plating in the ceiling that matched the plating on the platform itself.
+There was a subtle plating pattern in the ceiling that matched the plating on the platform itself.
 Interesting.
-Like as not some kind of field gradient was necessary for matter reconstitution?
+Like as not some a field gradient was necessary for matter reconstitution?

-“Looks a fair bit like Star Trek,” Rush said doubtfully.
+“Looks a fair bit like Star Trek,” Rush observed.

 Young snorted.
 “I thought your intern was gonna have a stroke when we brought him up with the thing.
 We couldn’t get him out of the room for a solid ten minutes.”